g-leech/argmin-gravitas/_posts/2021-10-30-cultural codes.md

 {%	include cultural/links.md	%}

-There is so much to understand, there are so many things to like - and all of us understand and like very little of it. <a href="#fn:2" id="fnref:2">2</a> If you're young, your preferences maybe define you - but you could be defined by something else.
+There is so much to understand, so many things to like - and all of us understand and like very little of it. <a href="#fn:2" id="fnref:2">2</a> If you're young, your preferences maybe define you - but you could be defined by something else.
 If you're any age, they determine who you spend your time with - but you could spend time with almost anyone.

 It's easy to forget how inexhaustible the natural and human world is.
 This year I've been running classes on _the art of getting into things_.
 I collected all the interests and subcultures my students are into (or actively not into):<br><br>